 67 Legislative text Article 22 - Requirements relating to transparency 22.2.
 A sample of the underlying exposures shall be subject to external verification prior to issuance of the securities resulting from the securitisation by an appropriate and independent party, including verification that the data disclosed in respect of the underlying exposures is accurate.
 STS criteria 67.
 A sample of the underlying exposures shall be subject to external verification prior to issuance of the securities resulting from the securitisation by an appropriate and independent party, Verified?
-Yes PCS Comment See reference at page 138 $\S(x)$ - including statement of no significant adverse findings.
-On pages 165-166 the audits are noted and confidence level of 99%.
+Yes PCS Comment See reference in section 4.4 Regulatory and Industry Compliance STS-securitisation §(x) - including statement of no significant adverse findings.
+See Section 6.
+Portfolio Information the audits are noted and confidence level of 99%.
 PCS has reviewed the review on "agreed upon procedures" (AUP) commonly known as a "pool audit".
-PCS can confirm that this was done by an auditing firm of international repute.
+PCS can confirm that this was done by an appropriate and independent third party.
 EBA Final non-ABCP STS Guidelines - statements on background and rationale Verification of a sample of the underlying exposures (Article 22 (2) 74.
 The objective of the criterion is to provide a level of assurance that the data on and reporting of the underlying credit claims or receivables is accurate and that the underlying exposures meet the eligibility criteria, by ensuring checks on the data to be disclosed to the investors by an external entity not affected by a potential conflict of interest within the transaction.
 75. To facilitate consistent interpretation of this criterion, the following aspects should be clarified: (a) requirements on the sample of the underlying exposures subject to external verification; (b) requirements on the party executing the verification; (c) scope of the verification; (d) requirement on the confirmation of the verification.
 EBA Final non-ABCP STS Guidelines 6.2 Verification of a sample of the underlying exposures (Article 22 (2)) Sample of the underlying exposures subject to external verification 78.
 For the purposes of Article 22(2) of Regulation (EU) 2017/2402, the underlying exposures that should be subject to verification prior to the issuance should be a representative sample of the provisional portfolio from which the securitised pool is extracted and which is in a reasonably final form before issuance.
-Party executing the verification 79.
-For the purposes of Article 22(2) of Regulation (EU) 2017/2402, an appropriate and independent party should be deemed to be a party that meets both of the following conditions: (a) it has the experience and capability to carry out the verification;
+Party executing the verification

+79. For the purposes of Article 22(2) of Regulation (EU) 2017/2402, an appropriate and independent party should be deemed to be a party that meets both of the following conditions: (a) it has the experience and capability to carry out the verification;